Tomshiii/ahk_wiki/Latest/Classes/Other Classes.md

 #### *cookies*
 Type: *String*
 > Determines whether to pass cookies to various yt-dlp commands.
 Generally either the default or `""` is recommended.
 Pulling cookies from chrome can be a lot more challenging.

+#### *playlist*
+Type: *Boolean*
+> Determines whether the user wishs for ytdlp to download the entire playlist (by default any playlist link will automatically download the entire playlist, even if you're within an individual video).
 ***

 ## <u>`reencode()`</u>